patrykpilek/beginners-master-cms-php/CMS/README.md

 - [x] no categories feature
 - [x] don't show draft to visitors but everything to admin
 - [x] applying functionality to mayor pages

+### Some Miscellaneous Features

+- [x] active navigation links
+- [ ] login form visibility when logged in or logged out